vkakerbeck/tbp.monty/docs/contributing/pull-requests/pull-request-flow.md

 > * `fix`: Fix to a bug in the **src/tbp/monty** codebase.
 This correlates with `PATCH` in [RFC 7 Monty versioning](https://github.com/thousandbrainsproject/tbp.monty/blob/main/rfcs/0007_monty_versioning.md).
 > * `feat`: Introduction of a new feature to the **scr/tbp/monty** codebase.
 This correlates with `MINOR` in [RFC 7 Monty versioning](https://github.com/thousandbrainsproject/tbp.monty/blob/main/rfcs/0007_monty_versioning.md).
 > * `build`: Change to the build system or external dependencies.
-> * `ci`: Change to our GitHub Actions confguration files and scripts.
+> * `ci`: Change to our GitHub Actions configuration files and scripts.
 > * `docs`: Documentation only update.
 > * `perf`: Performance improvement.
 > * `refactor`: A **src/tbp/monty** code change that neither fixes a bug nor adds a feature.